omgupta1608/go_ecommerce_server/README.md

 - Get Order Details - ADMIN and CUSTOMER
 - Get Product Information - ADMIN and CUSTOMER
 - Get Top 3 Customers - ADMIN and CUSTOMER
+- Bonus Feature
+    - Simple UI in the `ui/index.html` file
+    - Whenever a new Order/Product/User is added to the system, it is reflected in real time on the UI

 ## APIs